 Situated on a spectacular coastline that stretches over 4 kilometers, it's no surprise that you are more than spoilt for choice when it comes to finding seafood in Barcelona!

-This is a rough guide to helping you to discover some of Barcelona's finest seafood haunts.
+This is a rough guide to helping you discover some of Barcelona's finest seafood haunts.

 Dine with the Locals

-Ordering food is quick and straightforward; there is an extensive choice of fish from crab, squid, and octopus to clams, muscles, and cuttlefish, laid out behind the counter.
+Ordering food is quick and straightforward; there is an extensive selection of fish, from crab, squid, and octopus to clams, mussels, and cuttlefish, laid out behind the counter.

 All you have to do is make the difficult decision of what to order, and your dinner is prepared in a flash!